-First, make sure you are Prepared.
 I have a notebook that is sectioned off for each student.
 In this notebook, I keep notes and observations related to each child.
 It may be academically related or behaviorally related.
 It may be positives or it may be areas of needed improvement.
-Each day I carry post it notes on me and if I notice something that I feel may be important to remember later, I write it down on my post it note with the day and child’s name.
-At the end of the day, I tape my post it note in that child’s section, or if I’m really ambitious, I’ll actually rewrite it in with more detail.
-When conferences (or Intervention meetings) come around, I have a notebook full of any important information I want to reference.
-(It’s also great to reference to check for patterns).
+Each day I carry Post-It notes on me.
+If I notice something that I feel may be important to remember later, I write it down on my Post-It note with the day and child’s name.
+At the end of the day, I tape my Post-It note in that child’s section.
+If I’m feeling really ambitious, I’ll actually rewrite it with more detail.
+When parent-teacher conferences (or intervention meetings) come around, I have a notebook full of any important information I want to reference.
+My notebook is also great to use to check for patterns.
 Of course, any significant matters should always be addressed long before conferences, as parents do not like to be “blindsided” with things.
-I also always have a one page conference overview of important information about their child’s strengths, areas of improvement, grades, work habits, conduct, so on.
-I like to write all important things down, so in those few minutes, I can make sure I get in everything!
+I also always have a one-page conference overview of important information about each child’s strengths, areas of improvement, grades, work habits, conduct, and so on.
+I like to write all the important things down, so in those few minutes, I can make sure I get in everything!